wong-justin/vic/README.md

 Here's a blog post: https://wonger.dev/posts/chafa-ffmpeg-progress

-My main focus for now is fiddling with GitHub Actions and building static binaries.
+My main focus for now is creating a separate UI thread and adding audio.

-I also need to use an async runtime.
-Right now, the program gets sluggish with large videos, and it interferes with user input.
+I also need to fiddle with GitHub Actions and building static binaries.

-Another big task is to add audio.

 There's several quality-of-life improvements to work on.